 In the summer months, residents can enquire regarding dust suppression for their road.
 Funding is not available for this.
 A street group may request and pay for the application of dust suppression, view the Funded Dust Suppressant form.
-Applications are now open for 2021.
+Applications are now closed for 2021.
 The dust treatment is usually applied in the two weeks prior to Christmas.

 You can also view our Frequently asked Questions(PDF, 168KB) for further information.